Looking For The Best Robot Vacuum For Hardwood Floors?

 The only thing you may find annoying is how quickly the smallish bin fills up, especially if you have multiple pets.

 Overall, the Roomba 890 is a great bargain if you are looking for a mid-priced Roomba with most of the smart features of Roomba’s top robots and cleans just as well.

-The Roomba 690 is an excellent choice if you are looking for a cheaper Roomba vacuum cleaner.
+The Roomba 690 is an excellent choice if you are looking for a more affordable Roomba vacuum cleaner.

-Like other Roombas, the 690 uses a 3-stage cleaning process.
+Like other Roombas, the 690 uses a 3-stage cleaning process for bare floors.